saeedahmadicp/numerical_optimization_of_ai/numerical-methods/interpolation/README.md

 $L_2(x) = \frac{(x-x_1)}{(x_2-x_1)}$

-where $x_1$ and $x_2$ are the two data points used to construct the polynomial.
-The basis polynomials are multiplied by the corresponding data point to construct the interpolating polynomial.
-The interpolating polynomial is then used to estimate the function at points between the given data points.

 A Lagrange polynomial of degree $n$ is given by:

 $P_n(x) = y_1 L_1(x) + y_2 L_2(x) + \dots + y_n L_n(x)$